 - Material or product is overproduced to cover problems such as equipment efficiencies, process coordination, and fear of future material or part shortages.

 - World-class practices mean producing what is needed when it is needed and in the amount that is needed so you should produce just in time the quantity which is needed by the customer.

 Waiting to use a tool, equipment, machine, or another process to finish waiting on the paperwork instructions, schedule information, etc. Waiting for a decision, waiting for parts, help, tools, equipment repairs, or waiting for a meeting to start, comes under this waste.
 These often result in:

 - Unbalanced cycle times, meaning in a continuous flow if different process steps are taking different times, then it would result in waste.
 Because if the times are different, one of the processes would finish the work fast and the next process must wait if the previous step is slow.

 - So, we need to balance the line.
 All the steps should be taken at almost the same time.
 Otherwise, it would result in waiting for approvals, waiting for cost estimation before completing the design review process or waiting for inputs etc.

 Waste of intellect is related to the utilization of skills and knowledge of employees.
 For example, hiring a PhD graduate and assigning a data entry job.
 Not involving the person doing the job, for the real expert they are in, is missing improvement results.
-Few examples of a waste of the human minds:
+A few examples of a waste of the human mind: